• Skip to primary navigation

 What is Mango Pomelo Sago?

 Mango Pomelo Sago is a popular Asian dessert that was created in 1984 by Lei Garden, a restaurant in Hong Kong.
 The dish was invented by Wong Wing-chee the former head chef.
 His goal for the dish was to create a dessert that makes people feel cooler after eating it.
-Today, this dessert can be found on the menu at numerous Chinese restaurants in Hong Kong, Singapore, and Taiwan.
+Today, mango sago can be found on the menu at numerous Chinese restaurants in Hong Kong, Singapore, and Taiwan.
 It contains a blend of fresh pureed mangos, coconut milk, evaporated milk, sugar and is topped with pomelo (or in this case grapefruit).
 It is chilled, sweet, and incredibly refreshing.

 Ingredients For This Recipe